LoanpyDataHub/ronataswestoldturkic/docs/mkedictor.rst

 --------------------------------------------

 During the CLDF-conversion we have added automated alignments to the column `ALIGNMENTS` in `cldf/cognates.csv`.
-However, since these First we create the input data for Edictor for sound corrrespondences between Hungarian and Early Ancient Hungarian words with following command:
+But these are the results of aligning cognates from *all* available languages to each other, while for our own analyses we need alignments for only two languages.
+Therefore, we first create the input data for Edictor for sound corrrespondences between Hungarian and Early Ancient Hungarian words with following command:

 .. code-block:: sh

    cldfbench ronataswestoldturkic.maketoedict_rc H EAH

-This is what happens under the hood when you run the script:
+The `rc` in the script name is an internal abbreviation for "reconstruction", since we are aiming to align words from languages that are in a historical relationship to each other.
+This is what happens under the hood when running the script:

 .. automodule:: ronataswestoldturkiccommands.maketoedict_rc
    :members: